SonarSource/sonarlint-vscode/README.md

 Please see the [documentation](https://github.com/SonarSource/sonarlint-vscode/wiki/Security-hotspots) for more details.

+### Secrets detection
+Secrets are pieces of user-specific or system-level credentials that should be protected and accessible to legitimate users only.
+SonarLint detects exposed Secrets in your source code and language agnostic config files.
+When running in Connected Mode, the SonarQube or SonarCloud Quality Profiles are applied to locally detected Secrets.

 ## Connected Mode

 You can connect SonarLint to SonarQube 7.9+/SonarCloud by binding your VSCode workspace folder to your SonarQube/SonarCloud project(s), and benefit from the same rules and settings that are used to inspect your project on the server.
 SonarLint in VSCode then hides **Won’t Fix** and **False Positive** issues in any file from a bound folder.